-King & Jukes 1969).
-As such, they provide an opportunity to evaluate the overall differences in diversity between species without the added complication of selective pressures influencing results.
-With this in mind, the 4D sites present in E. histolytica and E. moshkovskii that were sequenced to depths of 35x or greater in all strains of a species (339,091 and 641,223 bases, respectively) were employed to approximate, for each species, the age of the most recent ancestor shared by the tested strains to further evaluate relatedness between strains of the species.
-The TMRCA for E. histolytica is estimated to be 165,000 years, whilst the TMRCA for the E. moshkovskii strains is approximately 81,590,000 years.
-This suggests an origin of E. histolytica that is concurrent with the emergence of modern humans, while E. moshkovskii is much more ancient.
-Indeed, it is likely that this ancestral species, pre-dating as it does mammals, has diverged many times, with descendants co-evolving with mammalian hosts through a myriad of lineages to parasitise the wide range of hosts we see Entamoeba species infecting today.
+in E. histolytica and E. moshkovskii that were sequenced to depths of $35 \times$ or greater in all strains of a species (339,091 and 641,223 bases, respectively) were employed to approximate, for each species, the age of the most recent ancestor shared by the tested strains to further evaluate relatedness between strains of the species.
+The TMRCA for E. histolytica is estimated to be 165,000 years, whereas the TMRCA for the E. moshkovskii strains is \sim 81,590,000 years.
+This suggests an origin of E. histolytica that is concurrent with the emergence of modern humans, whereas it suggests that E. moshkovskii is much more ancient.
+Indeed, it is likely that this ancestral species, predating as it does mammals, has diverged many times, with descendants coevolving with mammalian hosts through myriad lineages to parasitize the wide range of hosts we see Entamoeba species infecting today, whereas E. moshkovskii remains recognizable as a contemporary organism.
 This theory is not without precedent, having been suggested previously concerning the infection by basal coccidians of ancestral vertebrates such as elasmobranchs (Xavier et al. 2018).
-The subsequent co-evolution and divergence of these parasites with the dawn of their higher vertebrate hosts is thought to have produced the genus Toxoplasma amongst others (Rosenthal et al., 2016).
-Phylogenetic analyses of both E. histolytica and E. moshkovskii demonstrated that observed variation between strains was not a result of significantly more distant reference strains (Figure 4).
+The subsequent coevolution and divergence of these parasites with the dawn of their higher vertebrate hosts is thought to have produced the genus Toxoplasma among others (Rosenthal et al. 2016).
+Phylogenetic analyses of both E. histolytica and E. moshkovskii demonstrated that observed variation between strains was not a result of significantly more distant reference strains (fig. 4).
 It should, however, be acknowledged that the assumed mutation rate is not specific to the Entamoeba species so the accuracy of these TMRCA values cannot be validated.